LeonEricsson/llmcontext/README.md

-# Pressure testing open-source instruction finetuned LLMs
+# Pressure Testing: Open LLMs

-This is derivative work of [Needle In A Haystack - Pressure Testing LLMs](https://github.com/gkamradt/LLMTest_NeedleInAHaystack).
-I intend to carry out the same experiment but for open-source models which I can run locally.
-Credit goes to him for laying out the groundwork!
-My goal is to test how well commonly used models in the LLM community fair in simple retrieval within their context window.
-From @gkamradt's work it's clear that Claude and GPT-4 are inconsistent in how well they handle their context window; but what about our favorite OS models?
+This is derivative work of [Needle In A Haystack - Pressure Testing LLMs](https://github.com/gkamradt/LLMTest_NeedleInAHaystack), a project where @gkamradt explored the in-context retrieval abilities of GPT-4 and Claude 2.
+I was impressed by the insights gained from this test, and as an open-source enthusiast, I felt compelled to extend the experiment to the broader open-source LLM market.
+This ongoing project focuses on examining the in-context retrieval capabilities of popular open-source models.
+My primary aim is to evaluate how these widely-used models in the LLM community perform in terms of simple retrieval within their context window.
+I welcome suggestions for additional models to include in our study, particularly those with larger context windows and the ability to run locally on a 4090.

-**Update:** Anthropic ran their own pressure tests and covered it in [this](https://www.anthropic.com/index/claude-2-1-prompting) blog post.
+**Note:** As a response to @gkamradt's work, Anthropic ran their own pressure tests, covered in [this](https://www.anthropic.com/index/claude-2-1-prompting) blog post.
 They were able to massivively improve in-context retrieval performance by priming the model response with `Here is the most relevant sentence in the text:`.
 I also intend to test how this effects performance.

 ## The Test